bezhermoso/todos-lualine.nvim/README.md

 Via [`lazy.nvim`](https://github.com/folke/lazy.nvim):

-Define this plugin as a dependency to `lualine.nvim`:
+Define this plugin as a dependency of `lualine.nvim`:

 ```lua
 {